 Although CPF monies cannot be spent on conveyancing fees and stamp duty, the scheme can reduce the cash outlay needed for the acquisition.
 In turn, the buyer only needs to borrow a lower amount and the monthly instalments will be less expensive.

-5. HDB’s Conversion Scheme
+5. Applying for the HDB Conversion Scheme

 As such, this is a convenient way for second-timers to get a more spacious flat, without having to face the troubles associated with moving into another HDB unit.